|

 input-meta (Off)

-If set to On, readline will enable eight-bit input (that
+If set to On, readline enables eight-bit input (that is, it

-is, it will not clear the eighth bit in the characters it
+does not clear the eighth bit in the characters it reads),

-reads), regardless of what the terminal claims it can
+regardless of what the terminal claims it can support.
+The

 The string of characters that should terminate an